Elytrus/PYTester/README.md

 # PYTester

-PYTester is a fully functional python-based testing suite that is currently in development.
+PYTester is a python-based testing suite that is currently in development.

-TODO List:
-- Add more text builtin handlers with more customizable options
-- Add a graphics-based builtin handler
-- Add support for batch cases (idk maybe?)
+## Supported Features

-- Add ways to generate randomized test cases quickly
+- Automated program testing with test cases
-- Lots of documentation for functions and whatnot
-- Find a way to package this into something that can be more easily transported
+- Test case generation tools (Only actually useful part lmoa)
+- Support with multiple languages
+- An API

+## Supported Languages (For Testing Programs)

+- Python (Duh.)
+- C++ (G++)
+- C (GCC)
-- Test (submission) ids
+- Java

+*Note that you will have to have runtimes for the languages already installed and configured properly*

 Feel free to give your own feedback below!